Perplexed about something? You have nothing to lose by trying to provoke a guided dream and then using dream

 Even if you’re blessed to have many wise and knowledgeable people in your life with whom you can talk about your problems, this is an alternate resource available to everyone who builds the skill.
 It gives you an extra option.

 It makes sense to develop your skill at dream interpretation to have this source of insight available to you.
-Sometimes you can’t tell the wise people everything.
-Sometimes they’re just not around.
+Sometimes you can’t tell wise people everything.
+Sometimes they’re not around.
 Sometimes they’re wise in other ways but not-too-wise about your particular situation.

 Even if talking problems out makes you feel better, you should try dream interpretation.
 It activates your subconscious.
 The perspectives you gain from tapping into this powerful resource can be valuable.

 You don’t have to worry about miscommunication and other people’s agendas.
 You may, however, misinterpret the symbols your subconscious displays in your dream.
 You diminish the risk of this with practice.
 Most of the time, your subconscious is straightforward.
 Honesty with yourself is vital for dream interpretation.

-Once you’ve been journaling your dreams and you’re reasonably skilled at remembering them, dream interpretation is a powerful problem solving tool that’s available to you.
+Once you’ve been journaling your dreams and you’re reasonably skilled at remembering them, dream interpretation is a powerful problem-solving tool available to you.

 Dream interpretation isn’t magic.

-There’s a lot stuff written about this that’s pretty stupid, to be frank.
+There’s a lot of stuff written about this that’s pretty stupid, to be frank.
 Dream interpretation used in this way comes in somewhere at the intersection of art and science.
 It’s building on the work of Sigmund Freud, Carl Jung, Fritz Perls, and others on what we know about how the brain functions.
 The art comes in applying the symbols you remember from your dreams to your life and your questions.

 We should talk about the somewhat uncomfortable (for many people) part of it right now: sometimes the coaching doesn’t seem to come from yourself.